The Doctors (1963 TV series): Reruns

-In July 2014, Retro TV announced that it would begin broadcasting reruns of The Doctors in the latter half of the year, starting with episodes from 1967.
+In July 2014, Retro TV announced that it would begin broadcasting reruns of The Doctors in the latter half of the year, starting with episodes from December 1967.

 On September 29, 2014, the network began airing two episodes of The Doctors each weekday, starting at 12 p.m.
 (ET)/11 a.m.
-(CT) (which was also the series' last time slot on NBC).
-Retro TV followed this up by adding two more daily airings of The Doctors reruns at 9 p.m.
-(ET)/8 p.m.
-(CT), beginning December 22, 2014.
+(CT).

-Retro TV started off their reruns of The Doctors in September 2014 with the episode which originally aired December 4, 1967, and due to the 1980-82 episodes being unavailable due to the pandemic, stopped its run of episodes with the December 31, 1979 episode on April 23, 2020, at which point syndication on Retro TV restarted with the December 4, 1967 episode on April 27, 2020.
+Retro TV started off their reruns of The Doctors in September 2014 with the episode which originally aired December 4, 1967, and stopped its run of episodes with the December 31, 1979 episode on April 23, 2020, at which point syndication on Retro TV restarted with the December 4, 1967 episode on April 27.

-As of March 2023, Retro TV still hasn't announced when or if they will air the 1980-82 episodes, angering many loyal viewers.
+Episodes from December 1967 to September 1980 are available to watch on demand for free at Retro TV's It's Real Good TV site.
+The October 1980-December 1982 episodes were not provided to them and may no longer exist because NBC erased and reused the tapes holding them.